mcbride-clint/Blazor.IntroJs/README.md

 # Blazor.IntroJs

 Blazor.IntroJs is a [IntroJs](https://introjs.com/) wrapper for Blazor.
-It attempts to keep most of the same functionality and interations and also adding in some additional Blazor specific component functionality.
+It attempts to keep most of the same functionality and interations while also adding in some additional Blazor specific component functionality.

+**IntroJs is not included in this library so you must include it yourself and follow any licensing that they require.**

 ## Installation